sct2005/TeamProjectCOM2020/new_cases.md

 ## Case Study 13: The High-Altitude Diagnostic

 ### Domain
-Healthcare / Telemedicine
+Healthcare

 ### Deployment Context

-A medical diagnostic AI deployed in high-altitude Andean villages to identify respiratory issues via pulse oximetry.
+AI to identify respitory issues via a pulse Oxygen level

 ### Intended Use
-To flag patients who need emergency oxygen or transport to a lower altitude.
+Flag patients with low oxygen levels

 ### What Went Wrong

-The system was deployed in a context very different from the one it was trained for.
-The AI was trained on a dataset of patients living at sea level.
-At 4,000 meters, healthy humans have naturally lower oxygen saturation.
-The AI flagged the entire population as being in "Critical Respiratory Failure," triggering unnecessary mass evacuations and panic.
+used sensors on a watch, diffrent skintones cuase diffrent readings as it cant penatrate darker tones as easily. leading to pateints being miss diagnosed.

 ### Data Issues
-- **Contextual Blindness:** Failed to normalize "healthy" baselines for specific environmental pressures (altitude).
+- **Contextual Blindness:** Failed to get acurate reaadings on diffrent skin tones
-- **Population Bias:** Training data lacked representation from high-altitude residents.
+- **Population Bias:** Training data lacked representation for diffrent skintones

 ### Lessons Learned
 - Medical AI must be trained on populations that reflect the deployment context's environmental conditions.
-- "Normal" physiological ranges are not universal—they vary significantly with altitude, climate, and population genetics.
+- take into acount all users.

 ### Quiz
-- **Q:** What was the "Out-of-Distribution" factor in this case?
+- **Q:** What was the main  factor in the incorect predictions?
-- **A:** Altitude—the AI's training data only represented sea-level physiology.
+- **A:** the system didnt take into acount diffrent skin tones.
-- **Q:** What happened when the AI was deployed at 4,000 meters?
+- **Q:** What happened when the AI was deployed?
-- **A:** It flagged the entire healthy population as being in critical respiratory failure because lower oxygen saturation is normal at high altitude.
+- **A:** gave incorrect readings on pateints

 ---

 ## Case Study 14: The Solar Microgrid Blackout

 ### Domain
-Energy / Smart Grids
+Energy

 ### Deployment Context
-An AI-managed solar microgrid for a remote island community.
+An AI-managed solar microgrid for an remoote island.

 ### Intended Use
-To balance battery discharge and solar intake to ensure 24/7 power.
+To balance battery discharge and solar intake for power maximisation.

 ### What Went Wrong
-The decision dashboard hid uncertainty.
-During a week of heavy fog, the AI predicted a 90% chance of "Enough Storage," but its confidence interval was actually very wide due to a malfunctioning sensor.
-The dashboard only showed the 90% figure, so the community didn't conserve power.
-The grid collapsed at 2 AM.
+their was no uncertantiy raitting on the dashboard , so when the system predicted 90% of enough storage on a day when their was heavy fog,their wasnmt enough power conserved and led to a power outaeg for the island.

 ### Who Was Affected
-- **Local Hospital:** Lost refrigeration for temperature-sensitive vaccines.
+- **Local Hospital:** Lost refrigeration and internet connection

 - **Small Businesses:** Experienced data loss and equipment damage.

 ### Lessons Learned
-- Energy systems must display uncertainty ranges, especially when sensor reliability is questionable.
+- Energy systems must display uncertainty ranges especially if they dont include all weather metric s such as perceotiation.
-- Critical infrastructure decisions should never rely on point estimates without confidence intervals.

 ### Quiz
 - **Q:** What did the dashboard hide from users?